KazuAlex/firefox-new-tab-page-container/README.md

 This is the repository for New tab page container extension for Firefox.

 This extension show you all your containers on new tab page.
+You can also edit them.
 Obviously, this extension required [Firefox Multi-Account Containers](https://addons.mozilla.org/fr/firefox/addon/multi-account-containers/)

 ## Next steps